AshwiniScripter/To-Do-List/README.md

 1. Open the application in your browser.
 2. Add tasks using the input field and the 'Add' button.
 3. Manage your tasks by marking them as complete or deleting them.

+## Future Enhancements
+- User authentication and task persistence with a database.
+- Dark mode support.
+- Sort tasks by priority or due date.

+## Contributing
+Contributions are welcome!
+To contribute:
+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-name`).
+3. Commit your changes (`git commit -m 'Add some feature'`).
+4. Push to the branch (`git push origin feature-name`).
+5. Open a pull request.

+## License
+This project is licensed under the [MIT License](LICENSE).